-$$y_t = \beta_0 + \beta_1 y{t-1} + \dots + \beta_p y{t-p} + u_t, \quad t = 1, \dots, T.$$ (1.2)
+$$y_t = b_0 + b_1 y{t-1} + \bullet + b_p y{t-p} + u_t, t = 1, ..., T.$$ where the orders p and q must be specified.

 Then a central model selection issue consists in setting the order p of the process.
 In such models, there is typically little theoretical guidance on the order, so data-based order selection rules can be quite useful.
-A related setup where model selection is usually based on statistical methods is the class of autoregressive-moving-average models (ARMA):
+A related set-up where model selection is usually based on statistical methods is the class of autoregressive-moving-average (ARMA) models

-$$y{t} = \beta{0} + \varphi{1}y{t-1} + \dots + \varphi{p}y{t-p} + u{t} - \theta{1}u{t-1} + \dots + \theta{1}u{t-q}, \quad (1.3)$$ where the orders p and q must be specified.
+$$y_t = b_0 + j y{t-1} + \bullet + j p y{t-p} + u_t - q_1 u{t-1} + \bullet + q_1 u{t-q},$$

-By considering the simple linear regression model, it is easy to see that excluding irrelevant variables can lead to biases in parameter estimates [Theil (1957)].
+By considering the simple linear regression model, it is easy to see that excluding irrelevant variables can lead to biases in parameter estimates (Theil, 1957).
 On the other hand, including irrelevant regressors raises the variances of the estimators.
 The overall effect on the mean square error (MSE) of the estimator and, more generally, how closely it will tend to approach the parameter value may be ambiguous.
 It is well known that a biased estimator may have lower MSE than an unbiased estimator.
-This may be particularly important in forecasting where a simple "false" model may easily provide better forecasts than a complicated "true" model, because the latter may be affected by imprecise parameter estimates [Allen (1971)].
+This may be particularly important in forecasting, where a simple 'false' model may easily provide better forecasts than a complicated 'true' model, because the latter may be affected by imprecise parameter estimates (Allen, 1971).

-2. Hypothesis testing approaches
+Hypothesis testing approaches

-Since hypothesis tests are based on a wide body of statistical theory [see Lehmann (1986), Gouriéroux and Monfort (1995)], such procedures are widely used for assessing, comparing and selecting models.
+Since hypothesis tests are based on a wide body of statistical theory (see Lehmann, 1986; Gouriéroux and Monfort, 1995), such procedures are widely used for assessing, comparing and selecting models.
 Furthermore, econometric models are also based on economic theory which suggests basic elements that can be used for specifying models.
-This entails a form of asymmetry, in which restrictions suggested by economic theory will be abandoned only if "sufficient evidence" becomes available.
+This entails a form of asymmetry, in which restrictions suggested by economic theory will be abandoned only if 'sufficient evidence' becomes available.
 Although significance tests are meant to decide whether a given hypothesis (which usually takes the form of a restricted model) is compatible with the data, such procedures can also be used for model selection.
 It is interesting to note that the methodology originally proposed by Box and Jenkins (1976) for specifying ARMA models was almost exclusively based on significance tests (essentially, autocorrelation tests).

 There are two basic ways of using hypothesis tests for that purpose.
-The first one is forward or specific-to-general approach, in which one starts from a relatively simple model and then checks whether the model can be deemed "satisfactory".
+The first one is forward or specific-to-general approach, in which one starts from a relatively simple model and then checks whether the model can be deemed 'satisfactory'.
 This typically involves various specification tests, such as:

-- 1. residual-based tests, including tests for heteroskedasticity, autocorrelation, outliers, distributional assumptions (e.g., normality), etc.; - 2. tests for unit roots and/or stationarity, to decide whether corrections for integrated variables may be needed; - 3. tests for the presence of structural change; - 4. exogeneity tests, to decide whether corrections for endogeneity such as instrumental variable (IV) methods - are required; - 5. tests for the addition of explanatory variables; - 6. tests of the functional form used (e.g., linearity vs. nonlinearity).
+- 1. 1. residual-based tests, including tests for heteroskedasticity, autocorrelation, outliers, distributional assumptions (for example, normality), and so on: - 2.
+2. tests for unit roots and/or stationarity, to decide whether corrections for integrated variables may be needed; - 3.
+3. tests for the presence of structural change; - 4.
+4. exogeneity tests, to decide whether corrections for endogeneity such as instrumental variable (IV) methods are required; - 5.
+5. tests for the addition of explanatory variables; - 6.
+6. tests of the functional form used (for example, linearity vs. nonlinearity).

-There is a considerable literature on specification tests in econometrics; see Godfrey (1988), MacKinnon (1992) and Davidson and MacKinnon (1993).
-Systematic procedures for adding variables are also know in statistics as forward selection or stepwise regression procedures [Draper and Smith (1981)].
+There is a considerable literature on specification tests in econometrics (see Godfrey, 1988; MacKinnon, 1992; Davidson and MacKinnon, 1993).
+Systematic procedures for adding variables are also know in statistics as forward selection or stepwise regression procedures (Draper and Smith, 1981).